SalomePlatform/yacs/doc/main_menu.rst

 + :ref:`save_restore_execution_state` (from a state of execution saved previously)
 + Load a Schema in run mode (without edition)
 + Load a Schema to be executed on a batch system
++ Undo last edition (modification of nodes positions in 2D view are not undoable)
++ Redo last edition
++ Show the stack of undoable edition actions
++ Show the stack of redoable edition actions
 + Import Catalog : to import specific data types or nodes
 + Straight/Orthogonal : toggle between straight lines or orthogonal links
 + Automatic Links: toggle behaviour for automatic link reconstruction when 2D View layout changes